What Is Light Sheet Microscopy?

 In an effort to make light sheet technology available to everyone, the OpenSPIM platform was created to provide a maximally cost-effective solution that allows anyone to build an entry level system and further tweak it for their specific imaging needs.

-Dual-View Inverted Selective Plane Illumination Microscopy (diSPIM) uses a light sheet geometry that introduces the light sheet from both sides of the sample whilst simultaneously acquiring images.
+Inverted Selective Plane Illumination Microscopy (iSPIM) and dual-view iSPIM (diSPIM) use a light sheet geometry that introduces the light sheet from both sides of the sample whilst simultaneously acquiring images.

 The diSPIM system creates 3D images by collecting volumes from perpendicular directions and computationally combining data from the lateral views to create a volume with isotropic resolution (330 nm) in x, y, and z.